pyomeca/biorbd/README.md

 For now, there is no GUI for the C++ interface and the MATLAB one is so poor I decided not to release it.
 However, there is a Python interface that worths to have a look at.
 Installation procedure and documentation can be found at the GitHub repository (https://github.com/pyomeca/biorbd-viz).

 # Documentation
-The documentation is not ready yet, but will come soon, when it is ready the next paragraph applies.

 The documentation is automatically generated using Doxygen (http://www.doxygen.org/).
 You can compile it yourself if you want (by setting `BUILD_DOC` to `ON`).
 Otherwise, you can access a copy of it that I try to keep up-to-date in the Documentation project of pyomeca (https://pyomeca.github.io/Documentation/) by selecting `biorbd`.

 # Troubleshoots